BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

                 merge A and B (shown below):

                 split A and B up into blocks
-                roll the A blocks through the B blocks and merge them
+                tag each of the A blocks using the first buffer roll the A blocks through the B blocks and merge them using the second buffer

-        insertion sort one of the buffers
+    >   insertion sort the second buffer
-        redistribute both buffers back through A and B
+    >   redistribute both buffers back through A and B

 <br/><br/>
 Next up, we are <i>technically</i> allowed to use extra memory storage and still have O(1) memory, as long as that storage is fixed in size.
 Giving the algorithm a fixed-size cache can speed up many of the common operations, and more importantly it'd allow us to perform a standard merge in situations where A fits within the cache: